Due to the COVID-19 situation, we have expanded our online offerings. Even while social distancing, we can help.

 We are so grateful for our work with you and our dogs.
 The positive changes in their behavior are remarkable.
 Thanks for everything you have done to help with this transition.
 You do wonderful work.
 We could not have asked for more from any dog trainer.
 See you this Friday.

 It’s a strange and stressful time.
 Many people are bringing new dogs into their lives.
 Others are looking to continue the training they were doing before it was interrupted by the virus pandemic.
 Still others are experiencing new training challenges due to being home with their dogs all the time.
 Online training is perfect for these situations.

 Online training offers…

-- A break from stress, work, home-schooling, etc., to enjoy your dog with fun classes with other dog lovers
+- A break from stress, work, home-schooling, etc., to enjoy your dog with fun training games

-- A safe, effective way to address behavior or training issues so that your dog truly is a respite — and not contributing to the difficulties of life
+- A safe, effective way to address training issues so that your dog truly is a respite — and not contributing to the difficulties of life

 We are happy to be able to offer this easy, effective training option.
 Due to the COVID-19 situation, we have expanded our online offerings: